chartit/django-chartit/README.rst

 ###############
 Django-Chartit
 ###############

-Django-Chartit can be used to plot the data from various models in your Django project directly onto the web pages.
-The charts are rendered using the ``Highcharts`` and ``jQuery`` JavaScript libraries.
+Chartit is a Django app that can be used to easily create charts from the data in your database.
+The charts are rendered using ``Highcharts`` and ``jQuery`` JavaScript libraries.
 Data in your database can be plotted as simple line charts, column charts, area charts, scatter plots, and many more chart types.
 Data can also be plotted as Pivot Charts where the data is grouped and/or pivoted by specific column(s).

 ========
 Features